 Structure Alignment Interface

-If only part of a polymer chain should be compared, the segments of polymer chains can be chosen by specifying residue ranges using the PDB residue numbers (sequential numbers from 1 to N using
+If only a part of the polymeric chain should be compared, the segments of polymer chains can be chosen by specifying residue ranges using the PDB residue numbers (sequential numbers from 1 to N using

-When both chains are selected, the Compare button becomes available to launch the structure alignment.
+When at least 2 chains are selected, the Compare button becomes available to launch the structure alignment.

 A number of algorithms are provided to perform pairwise structural alignments.
 Brief descriptions of these algorithms are included below:

 |jFATCAT-rigid||The structure alignment algorithm Flexible structure AlignmenT by Chaining Aligned fragment pairs allowing Twists (FATCAT) allows for flexible protein structure comparison (Ye and Godzik, 2003, Li et al., 2020).
 This tool offers use of the Java port of the original FATCAT.
 The rigid flavor of the algorithm is used to run a rigid-body superposition that only considers alignments with matching sequence order.
 For most structures the performance of this structure alignment is similar to that of CE.|

 |jFATCAT-flexible||The flexible flavor of FATCAT introduces twists (hinges) between different parts of the superposed proteins so that these parts are aligned independently.
 This makes it possible to effectively compare protein structures that undergo conformational changes in specific parts of the molecule such that global (rigid body) superposition cannot capture the underlying similarity between domains.
 For example, when the two polymers being compared are in different functional forms (e.g., bound to partner proteins/ligands), were crystallized under different conditions, or have mutations.
 The downside of this approach is that it can lead to false positive matches in unrelated structures, requiring that results be carefully reviewed|